 We have shown that a large additive effect can contaminate standard approaches to obtaining genetic interaction test statistics.
 The problem arises because neighboring variants that imperfectly tag that additive effect are liable to exhibit higher mean and substantially higher variance of the test statistic.
 Ultimately this can lead to high false discovery rates, and those are likely to be correlated between datasets which can lead to some degree of replication.

 To guard against this problem, it may be insufficient to fit the fine-mapped additive effects if there is any measurement error, suggesting that sequence level data may be required.
 We also show that genomic inflation factors are not always reliable metrics for detecting cases where false positives may have arisen.
+In the original Hemani et al (2014) paper we argued that replication was a good standard for demonstrating statistic robustness.
+Our simulations demonstrate that this is insufficient to protect against statistical issues.
+Triangulating results for epistasis from statistical analysis alongside analytical approaches with non-overlapping limitations is of heightened importance in light of these results.

 There is a long history of problems arising in genetic analysis due to the interplay between statistical tests and background genetic architecture being poorly understood or experimental design being misaligned.
 Linkage studies on complex traits have exhibited poor replication, and it was recently shown that under a polygenic architecture the test statistic could be inflated, thus the standard threshold was not sufficiently conservative21.
 Candidate gene studies also have a legacy of poor replication due to what is likely to be a combination of low power under a polygenic model and publication bias22.
 In the case of the F-statistic used for detecting epistasis, the problem of inflation that we describe here arises due to two forces.
 First, when there is strong but imperfect tagging between a large additive causal variant and a nearby locus, the mean and the variance of the test statistic for interaction terms of the tagging locus will be inflated.
 Second, an exhaustive search for epistasis will allow the ascertainment of loci that have the appropriate tagging qualities to maximise test statistic inflation.
 This problem will exist even in a more targeted search for interactions with a known additive locus against other loci, if the true additive effect isn’t completely captured.
 Such a scenario can arise even when the causal variant is known but is poorly typed e.g. due to imperfect imputation.